posted on September 01, 2006 01:08

 - Relevant facult y are the advisor's link to the disciplines.
 They provide insights into their field and mentoring for ambitious students.
 Because high-achievers may start research early or may combine seemingly unrelated fields, it is important that their advisors have a broad network of specialists for referral.
 Consider the student who loves computer science, architectural engineering and theatre: he ends up designing a whole new approach to theatrical lighting, but only because his advisor knew whom to call and how to coordinate his various interests.

+Review Development.
 While advisors know how typical developmental issues arise among students, they might review theories of identity that relate tohigh-achievers.
 Crises occur when students face failure for the first time, when they have had too little space for identity formation, when they have to adjust their relations to their parents, or when they have to set priorities among their many strengths.
 Dougherty, in a 2006 review of the literature on high-achieving students, noted that 'educators need a thorough comprehension of student development theory' if they are to advise high-ability students effectively.
 Recalling the literature can sensitize advisors to the type of problems their students are likely to incur.

 In the end, no advisor can fully prepare for meeting with their high-achieving students: they will always ask something that is just a little bit beyond us.
 The key is to have a strong information network, a wide view of the world, and the readiness to think all sorts of new thoughts.